ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 #### **Setting up the second network card**

-The second network device, or virtual ethernet card, in the new VM is disabled by default.
+The second network device, or virtual Ethernet card, in the new VM is disabled by default.
 You have to enable it and assign it a proper IP, so later it can communicate directly with the secondary virtual NICs of your K3s node VMs.
 Do this by following the instructions [in this particular section of the G024 guide](G024%20-%20K3s%20cluster%20setup%2007%20~%20K3s%20node%20VM%20template%20setup.md#setting-up-the-second-network-card), but configuring an IP within the same range (`10.0.0.x`) that is not already assigned.
 In this guide, to keep the relationship with the `6161` VM ID used in this guide, the IP for this secondary NIC will be `10.0.0.61`.

 #### **Changing the password of mgrsys**